-Mother also imbibed the brown liquid I thought looked like mud pies.
-Coffee always had a place of importance in our home.
+Mother also imbibed the brown liquid I thought looked like mud pie run-off.
+Coffee always had a place of honor in our home.

 But I could not—and cannot—stand the stuff.
 Neither the smell nor the taste.
 It should have loomed large in my DNA.
 But nope.

-The point of this story is that I never developed a taste for coffee or tea.
+The point to this story is that I never developed a taste for coffee or tea.
 That’s almost un-American.

 Cough Before You Come Through the Door

 The daily ritual of coffee preparation starts early in the Bedouin world.
-See this video.
 A man rises shortly after dawn to roast coffee beans in a pan over the fire.
-He puts water on to boil as he rhythmically grinds the beans with a mihbash, a mortar and pestle.
+He puts on water to boil as he rhythmically grinds the beans with a mihbash, a mortar and pestle.
 That jangling beat alerts those in nearby tents that coffee is coming soon.

-Then he brews it in a dalleh, a long-spouted pot set in the embers and serves it in thimble-sized cups to everyone present.
+Then he brews it in a dalleh, a long-spouted pot set in the embers and serves it to everyone present in thimble-sized cups.
 The neighbors don’t need an invitation.
 In lieu of a doorbell, they politely cough loudly enough to announce their arrival.

 The coffee maker takes the first sip to show guests it tastes good, is the right temperature, and is ready to savor.
-In the old days, it was to prove it wasn’t poisoned.
+In the old days, it was to prove it wasn’t deadly.

 The guest of honor is served first, and everyone else is taken care of clockwise around the circle.

 Each person is allowed up to three cups.
 Cup one is called “for the guest.”
-Cup two is “the mood” or relaxed atmosphere.
-Cup three is “for the sword,” indicating that any animosity has evaporated.
+Cup two is for “the mood” or relaxed atmosphere.
+Cup three is “for the sword,” indicating that animosity has evaporated..

 No conversation allowed until everyone has drunk their coffee, so it is important to down it quickly.
 Jiggle your wrist as you hand the miniature cup back to the host to indicate you are finished.
 Otherwise, no jiggle means, “I want more.”